KrizAkoni/pinball-BSOS-MataHari2020/README.md

+10JUL2026: Imported old BSOS files to make this stand alone.
+BSOS has migrated to RPU.
+The code will need to be ported to the newest libraries.

 ## Mata Hari 2020

 Note: This code has a dependency on BallySternOS - it won't build without those files.
 They're located in a repository here: